Lyndale School Consultation

 Consideration about how to meet the needs of children and young people with special educational needs forms part of the Wirral Children and Young People’s Plan 2013 – 20.
 This Plan sets out Wirral’s commitment to provide the very best outcomes for children and young people.
 The partnership working of the Children’s Trust, with its strong record of collaborative working with many partners, including children, young people and families provides a local framework for ensuring that a service which values each of our children will continue to be provided, and which makes the best use of available resources.
 At a national level, the new Children and Families Act 2014, makes provision to improve the quality of partnership working to meet the needs of children with special educational needs and / or disabilities, and their families.

-Consulting on the closure of a school will inevitably cause concerns, in particular for children, parents, carers and school staff.
+A proposal to close a school will inevitably cause concerns, in particular for children, parents, carers and school staff.
 The Local Authority is committed to working very closely with the children, their families and the schools throughout the process.

 When will a decision about the future of the school be made?